 The Company capitalizes costs to fulfill contracts associated with different lines of its business where the revenue is recognized at a point in time and the costs are determined to be recoverable.
 Capitalized costs to fulfill a contract are recognized at the point in time that the related revenue is recognized.

-The Company did not have any capitalized costs to fulfill a contract as of March 31, 2023 and December 31, 2022.
+The Company did not have any capitalized costs to fulfill a contract as of June 30, 2023 or December 31, 2022.

 24. Leases